At a glance

 - Vision loss

-- Topical medications to increase fluid drainage and/or reduce aqueous humor production.
+- Topical medications to increase fluid drainage and reduce aqueous humour production.

 - Steroids: To reduce inflammation.

-- Cryosurgery: To freeze a portion of the ciliary body which reduces the production of aqueous humor.
+- Cryosurgery: To freeze a portion of the ciliary body which reduces the production of aqueous humour.

 - Treat the underlying cause, if secondary.

-If glaucoma cannot be brought under control, it will be necessary to surgically remove the eye.
+If treatment fails to bring down the IOP, it will be necessary to remove the eye.

 Retinal detachment is where the retina, the layer of light-sensitive tissue at the back of the eye detaches or pulls away from the underlying layer of blood vessels.